Complete Guide to Keyword Research for SEO

 As mentioned earlier, it’s not good enough to assume you already know what people enter into a search engine.
 There are innumerable text variations on even the most basic keyword searches and knowing this is important for your SEO efforts.

-Additionally, there’s the competitive aspect to think about.
+Additionally, there’s the difficulty aspect as well as the target market to think about when planning a keyword strategy.
 Your competition may have been around for a much longer period of time than you have, and may have strong rankings for the keyword terms you want.
 You may also be in a highly competitive niche, in which case, again, rank will be more difficult to attain for the shorter and more sought after keywords.

 This is why you need to do keyword research for SEO.